crolllab/IBIOL-compute-resources/README.md

 ## Available servers & resources

-### Compute servers
+### Compute cluster
-- LEGcompute1-3 are hosted by the Laboratory of Evolutionary Genetics with the following specs:
+- `LEGcompute` is hosted by the Laboratory of Evolutionary Genetics with the following specs:
-  - 1x Intel, 2x AMD processors with 592 cores in total
+  - 1x Intel, 3x AMD processors with 720 cores in total
-  - 1x NVIDIA GeForce RTX 3090, 4x NVIDIA RTX 5000 GPUs
+  - GPUs: 1x NVIDIA GeForce RTX 3090, 3x NVIDIA RTX A5500 GPUs, 4x NVIDIA RTX 5000 GPUs
-  - 2TB RAM
+  - 2.5 TB RAM
-  - 60TB SSD storage
+  - 80 TB SSD storage
   - Ubuntu 24.04 LTS
-  - Slurm queueing system
+  - Slurm queuing system
-- IBIOLcompute is hosted by the Laboratory of Molecular and Cellular Biology with the following specs:
-  - 1x AMD processor with 128 cores
-  - 3x NVIDIA RTX A5500 GPUs
-  - 0.5TB RAM
+  - RStudio server
-  - 15 TB storage
-  - Ubuntu 22.04 LTS
-  - Slurm queueing system

 ### Large storage servers
-- LEGserv: Synology storage server for the Laboratory of Evolutionary Genetics.
+- LEGserv: Synology storage server for the Laboratory of Evolutionary Genetics (>200 TB).
 - IBIOLdata: Synology storage server for the Laboratory of Molecular and Cellular Biology & microscopy data.

 ## New user?
 Need resources?